nrey-w/rock-paper-scissors/README.md

 ![Rock, Paper, Scissors game](./images/preview-image.png)

-Based on the [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors) assignment.
+Based on The Odin Project's assignment.

 You will play against the computer in this game.
 The first 5 to win!
 [Check out this live preview](https://nskills-lab.github.io/rock-paper-scissors/)